Website How to

 - Admin Manual for webmasters: This manual explains webmasters how to use the admin interface to perform all usual operations required when managing a website.

-- Group Website Guidelines Manual: This manual provides webmasters a checklist of items and instructions on how to maintain and get their group's website up to Cochrane standards.
+- Group Website Guidelines: This manual provides webmasters a checklist of items and instructions on how to maintain and get their group's website up to Cochrane standards.
 It is very important that each site is well maintained so that visitors find current and accurate information that reflects the hard work that is put into producing Cochrane Reviews.

 - Website How to videos